-Maximum Amount of Maximum Amount of

-Severance (Based on Unused Sick Leave) Severance, Sick Leave & Early
+If Employee Provides Written Notification: Maximum Amount of Severance (Based on Unused Sick Leave) Maximum Amount of Severance, Sick Leave & Early

 Notification Incentive

-\$15,000 \$18,500
+December 1 \$15,000 \$18,500

-\$15,000 \$17,500
+February 1 \$15,000 \$17,500

-\$15,000 \$15,000
+After February 1 but \$15,000 \$15,000

+Before June 15

-\$12,500 \$12,500
+After June 15 \$12,500 \$12,500

-Severance (Based on Unused Sick Leave) \$15,000 \$15,000 \$15,000

 - Eligible Employees Retiring Between the Months of September through May.
-Eligible employees who notify the Director of Human Resources that they will retire three (3) months prior to the date of retirement will be granted severance pay in an amount equal to \$100 pay for each day of accrued, unused sick leave up to one hundred fifty (150) days.
-Eligible employees who provide less than three months notification of retirement will receive an amount equal to \$100 pay for each day of accrued, unused sick leave up to one hundred twenty-five (125) days. - Exigent Circumstances.
+Eligible employees who notify the Director of Human Resources that they will retire three (3) months prior to the date of retirement will be granted severance pay in an amount equal to \$100 pay for each day of accrued, unused sick leave up to 150 days.
+Eligible employees who provide less than three months notification of retirement will receive an amount equal to \$100 pay for each day of accrued, unused sick leave up to 125 days. - Exigent Circumstances.
 Eligible employees are encouraged to notify the Director of Human Resources as soon as possible that they plan to retire.
 If an employee submits documentation verifying that exigent circumstances exist that made early notification of retirement plans impossible, such as a sudden illness/injury of the employee or immediate family member necessitating immediate retirement or major changes in assignment, and if the employee meets the eligibility requirements set forth above, the District will review and consider this information and may waive any reduction of severance as provided above.